-Instruction and practice in the art of writing expository prose and the methods of writing research papers.
-Readings in short prose pieces and essays by distinguished writers.
-All written work, including examinations, tests the students' ability to write clearly and with understanding on what they have read.
+A one-semester course for those who specifically place at this advanced level, CM 120 offers instruction and practice in the art of writing expository prose and the methods of crafting research papers.
+Students will discuss and analyze readings of short prose pieces and essays by distinguished writers to help achieve greater sophistication in their own writing.
+All written work, including examinations, tests the students' ability to write clearly and with deeper understanding about what they have read.
 Emphasis is on objectivity, accuracy, clarity of expression, logical organization, and the elimination of grammatical and mechanical errors.
+An oral presentation based on student research is also part of the required work.
+For 120 level or Honors placement ONLY.
 Course Type(s): Core curriculum course.